-As we said, ecological and social importance of the region is widely recognized, but several processes affect the natural integrity and the livelihood of its inhabitants.
+The ecological and social importance of the region is widely recognized, but several processes affect its natural integrity and the livelihood of its inhabitants.
 Current government policies do not adequately address these problems.
-Problematic agricultural practices, particularly in the foothills that supply the city's water,combined with rapid deforestation and rapid population growth have led to declining agricultural production and livelihoods, stimulating migration to urban centers.
+Inappropriate agricultural practices, particularly in the foothills that supply the city's water, combined with deforestation and rapid population growth, have led to declining agricultural production and livelihoods, stimulating migration to urban centers.

 In order to regenerate nature, we set examples of land use practices that transform fast water to slow: revegetation, soil conservation, stream restoration, permaculture,ecological forestry.
 In order to strengthen training and disemination activities, we established El Pedregal, Regeneration and Permaculture Center.
 Here we carry out several workshops on soil conservation, fuel-saving stoves, water storage, irrigation, organic farming, dry ecological toilettes, and house eco-building.